 The definitive statement is a written description of public rights of way and might provide extra details such as paths widths.

-The definitive map and statement are available for the public to inspect free of charge during office hours both in the council offices in Oakham and at Rutland libraries.
+The definitive map and statement are available for the public to inspect free of charge during office hours both in the council offices in Oakham and during opening hours at Rutland libraries.

 Challenging the Definitive Map